-Provides Mermaid diagram syntax, best practices, and styling rules for technical visualizations.
-Use when creating diagrams, flowcharts, sequence diagrams, class diagrams, state diagrams, ER diagrams, architecture diagrams, C4 diagrams, visualizations, or any visual documentation in markdown.
-Always use this skill when generating or updating Mermaid code blocks.
+Provides Mermaid syntax, best practices, and styling rules for flowcharts, sequence diagrams, class diagrams, ER diagrams, C4, and architecture visuals in markdown.

 This skill provides: